opnfv/dovetail/docs/testing/user/systempreparation/index.rst

 ARM-64.
 Mixing different architectures in the same SUT is not supported.

 A minimum of 5 servers, 3 configured for controllers and 2 or more configured for compute resource are expected.
 However this is not a hard requirement at this phase.
-The OVP 1.0 mandatory test cases only require one compute server.
-At lease two compute servers are required to pass some of the optional test cases in the current OVP release.
-OVP control service high availability tests expect two or more control nodes to pass, depending on the HA mechanism implemented by the SUT.

 The SUT is also expected to include components for persistent storage.
 The OVP testing does not expect or impose significant storage size or performance requirements.